 First off, you can actually see a bit of no. 593 on the left of the photograph, and it looked a lot like what appeared in the film.
-And secondly, the photo showed that the retail space at no. 599 was also a video game supplier, called “Manhattan Coin Machine,” indicating that this part of 10th avenue was sort of the “arcade district” back in the 1980’s.
+And secondly, the photo showed that the retail space at no. 599 was another video game supplier, called “Manhattan Coin Machine,” indicating that this part of 10th avenue was sort of the “arcade district” back in the 1980’s.

 After finding that tax photo, I was more than confident I got the right place, but I still made one last ditch effort to see if I could find a photo of the shop’s exterior featuring that big sign that appeared in the film.
 Unfortunately, the only thing I ended up finding was one weird photo taken inside of the shop from 1980, where Kenny Rogers and Liza Minelli lookalikes pose in front of a pinball machine.

 This location had already been identified on several movie websites as taking place at the Vietnam Veterans Plaza in Lower Manhattan, but I did have a little trouble lining up the before/after photos since the plaza underwent a $7 million restoration back in 2001 which vastly altered its appearance.

 Before it was dedicated as a Vietnam veterans memorial in 1983, the triangular space near Water Street was a small city park called Jeannette Park.
 Designed in 1886, it was named after the lead ship of the Jeannette expedition of 1879–1881 (officially called the U.S. Arctic Expedition).
 More than 60 years later, the park was rebuilt by Commissioner Robert Moses, who added horseshoe pitches, along with tennis, paddleball, and shuffleboard courts.
 Then in 1971, the property was redesigned in brick (much the way it appears in this scene), with an amphitheater fountain in the center.